 - Weight Loss through Surgery: Activity - To best prepare for surgery, fitness desirable - Will follow the healthy living activity plan - Either structured, or built into lifestyle - 60 minutes built into your lifestyle - 30 minutes, 5 days per week of planned activity

-- Weight Loss through Surgery: Weight

-- Significant weight loss is expected.
-Up to 50%.

-- Some regain in years 2 and 3.

-- Typical final weight loss is around 30%.

-- ANY recurrence of binge eating, even if smaller quantities of food eaten, will result in weight regain.
+- Weight Loss through Surgery: Weight - Significant weight loss is expected.
+Up to 50%. - Some regain in years 2 and 3. - ANY recurrence of binge eating, even if smaller quantities of food eaten, will result in weight regain.